amygreenbooks/amy-green-books/README.md

 ## Layouts

-The template is based on small, content-agnostic partials that can be mixed and matched.
+The website is based on small, content-agnostic partials that can be mixed and matched.
 The pre-built pages showcase just a few of the possible combinations.
 Refer to the `site/layouts/partials` folder for all available partials.

 Use Hugo’s `dict` functionality to feed content into partials and avoid repeating yourself and creating discrepancies.